jaspector

 A land use permit is required for any new structure or accessory structure, including houses, garages, storage sheds, enclosed or roofed decks, signs, grain bins, grain legs, and barns.
 A permit is also required for moving a structure from one location to another.

+Not all construction work requires a permit in unincorporated Rock County, MN.
 The following work is generally exempt: Typical maintenance work such as re-siding, replacing windows, re-shingling, and interior remodeling that does not alter outside dimensions is treated as non-permit work on the county planning page..
+When in doubt, confirm with the local building department before starting work.